Esri/calcite-design-system/packages/calcite-components/src/components/split-button/readme.md

 # calcite-split-button

-For complete usage and implementation guidance on the `calcite-split-button` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/split-button/).
+For complete usage and implementation guidance for `calcite-split-button`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/split-button/).

 <!-- Auto Generated Below -->